 Hiring Paradigm Shift Gets “A” Players

-Dave cites the book “TopGrading” by Brad Smart, which is also one of my favorites.
+Dave cites the book “TopGrading” by Brad Smart, which is also worth checking out.

 Kudos to Dave for pointing out the need for CEOs to take action on this, to ensure their survival.
 Make it easy on yourself, with a shift in your thinking about what is most important in setting up a recruiting project for success.